spatie/newsletter-form/README.md

 ## Usage

-First step is to create a form that looks like this
+The first step is to create a form that looks like this:

 ```html
 <form data-newsletter method="POST" action="...">
     <input data-newsletter-email type="email">